AaronZZ10/iQuiz/README.md

    npm start
    ```

+**Note:** The frontend can be configured to connect to either backend server depending on your preference.

 ## 🧠 Usage

 1. Open `http://localhost:3000`.
 2. Upload your slides or JSON question deck.
 3. Choose a GPT model and (optionally) target number of questions.
+4. Select which backend server to use for quiz generation (Node.js or Spring Boot).
-4. Watch as iQuiz generates questions in real-time.
+5. Watch as iQuiz generates questions in real-time.
-5. Review, flag, and retake quizzes in different modes.
+6. Review, flag, and retake quizzes in different modes.

 ## 📦 Folder Structure

 ```
 /server
-  index.js             # Express + OpenAI backend
+  index.js             # Node.js + Express backend
 /src
   /components          # React UI components (Header, ControlsBar, etc.)
   QuizApp.js           # Main quiz logic